ry0y4n/app-service-basic-implementation/README.md

 ### Validate the web app

-Obtain App Service URL and put the url to a Web Browser
+Retrieve the web application URL and open it in your default web browser.

 ```bash
 APPSERVICE_URL=https://$APPSERVICE_NAME.azurewebsites.net